Araxeus/custom-electron-prompt/README.md

 ### multiInput

 Create a prompt with multiple inputs.
+Select inputs can also be used.

 Returns an array with with input in same order that was given to the options, for example:
 multiInputOptions: [{usernameOptions}, {passwordOptions}] could return ["Jack", "61523"]